opengeospatial/ogcapi-features/extensions/transactions/create-replace-update-delete/executable-tests/README.md

 | `buildings-nocrs` | `buildings` | the same features without support for coordinate reference systems other than WGS 84 longitude/latitude.
 This is the deployment required by the condition of `/conf/features/crs84`; since a conformance declaration is per API, this cannot be a second collection. |

-The APIs support GeoJSON, JSON-FG and GML in mutation requests, JSON Merge Patch for UPDATE operations, the `Prefer` header with the handling preference, and they publish the schema of the collections.
+The APIs support GeoJSON, JSON-FG and GML in mutation requests, JSON Merge Patch for UPDATE operations, the `Prefer` header with the handling and the return preference, and they publish the schema of the collections.
 The API also publishes the GML application schema of the test dataset, so that `xsi:schemaLocation` in GML responses can be resolved; `ldproxy/resources/api-resources/buildings/buildings.xsd` is a copy of [buildings.xsd](../standard/data/buildings.xsd) from the test dataset.

 ## Result

-Executed on 2026-08-21 with the test dataset of this Standard.
-The result:
+Executed on 2026-09-07 with the test dataset of this Standard, against the deployment in this directory (`iide/ldproxy:next`, image of 2026-08-23).
+The
-**30 of 34 tests pass**, 4 skipped, none failed.
+result: **30 of 39 tests pass**, 9 skipped, none failed — 29 tests in the main
+pass and `/conf/features/crs84` in the second pass.

-The four skipped tests are the tests of the conformance class "Optimistic Locking using ETags", which the implementation does not support.
-All other tests are applicable and pass; that is, every requirement of this Standard was verified against an implementation.
+Four of the skipped tests are the tests of the conformance class "Optimistic Locking using ETags", which the implementation does not support.
+The other five are the tests of "Return Resource Representation in Response": the deployment enables the option `returnRepresentation` (`ldproxy/entities/instances/services/buildings.yml`), but an ldproxy version that does not know the option ignores it, so the API does not declare that conformance class and the five tests are skipped.
+They have been executed against a build of ldproxy that implements the option, where they pass.

-The run predates the conformance class "Return Resource Representation in Response".
-Its five tests have not been executed yet; the implementation does not declare the conformance class, so they are reported as skipped until the test deployment supports the `return` preference.
+Every other test is applicable and passes; that is, every requirement of this Standard was verified against an implementation.